Koreandel/CourseCatalog/README.md

 $./manage.py test

-P.S.This is my first tests, so sory about this strange things))
+P.S.This is my first test, so sory about this strange things))